 Noise-induced hearing loss (NIHL) is one of the most common types of sensorineural hearing loss.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), as many as 40 million Americans have hearing loss in one or both ears which may have been caused by exposure to excessive noise over a long period of time or a one time exposure to an extremely loud noise, such as an explosion or blast.

 Although we’ve covered four of the most common reasons you ears may feel clogged, it’s always wise to seek the advice of a hearing healthcare professional whenever you are having trouble hearing.
-Unclogging your ears at home using home remedies or a cotton swab is never a good idea.
+Unclogging your ears at home using home remedies such as ear candling or a cotton swab is never a good idea.